Diane Ackerman

-Diane Ackerman (born October 7, 1948) is an American poet, essayist, and naturalist known for her wide-ranging curiosity and poetic explorations of the natural world.
+Diane Ackerman (born October 7, 1948) is an American poet, essayist, and naturalist known for her books and films.

 Education and career

 Ackerman received a Bachelor of Arts in English from Pennsylvania State University and a Master of Arts, Master of Fine Arts and Ph.D. from Cornell University.
 Among the members of her dissertation committee was Carl Sagan, an astronomer and the creator of the Cosmos television series.
 She has taught at a number of universities, including Columbia and Cornell.

 Her essays have appeared in The New York Times, Smithsonian, Parade, The New Yorker, National Geographic, and many other journals.
 Her research has taken her to such diverse locales as Mata Atlantic in Brazil (working with endangered golden lion tamarins), Patagonia (right whales), Hawaii (humpback whales), California (tagging monarch butterflies at their overwintering sites), French Frigate Shoals (monk seals), Toroshima, Japan (short-tailed albatross), Texas (with Bat Conservation International), the Amazon rainforest, and Antarctica (penguins).
 In 1986, she was a semi-finalist for NASA's Journalist-in-Space Project—this program was cancelled after the Space Shuttle Challenger (carrying Christa McAuliffe as a payload specialist with the Teacher in Space Project) disaster.
 A molecule has been named after her—dianeackerone—a crocodilian sex pheromone.

 A collection of her manuscripts, writings and papers (the Diane Ackerman Papers, 1971–1997—Collection No. 6299) is housed at the Cornell University Library.